Research table: Blood androgen levels and breast cancer risk

 Breast cancer risk after menopause

-Studies show higher blood levels of testosterone may increase the risk of breast cancer in postmenopausal women.
+Studies show higher blood levels of testosterone may be linked to an increased risk of breast cancer in postmenopausal women.

 Menopausal hormone therapy

 Most of the studies below excluded women who were taking menopausal hormone therapy (MHT) at the time of the blood collection.
-MHT is also called postmenopausal hormone therapy and hormone replacement therapy (HRT).
+MHT is FDA-approved for the short-term relief of menopausal symptoms.
+MHT is also called postmenopausal hormone therapy or hormone replacement therapy (HRT).

-Certain MHT may mask the full effect natural blood testosterone levels have on breast cancer risk.
-By looking only at women who don’t take (or who have never taken) MHT, researchers may see more clearly how blood androgen levels affect breast cancer risk.
+Women who use MHT have an increased risk of breast cancer.
+This increased breast cancer risk related to MHT may make it difficult to see a link between natural blood testosterone levels and breast cancer risk in study data.
+By looking only at women who don’t take (or who’ve never taken) MHT, researchers may see more clearly how blood androgen levels are related to breast cancer risk.

 Breast cancer risk before menopause

-A pooled analysis of data from 5 studies found higher levels of blood testosterone increased breast cancer risk in premenopausal women .
+A pooled analysis of data from 5 studies found premenopausal women with higher levels of blood testosterone had an increased risk of breast cancer .

 Learn more about blood androgen levels and breast cancer risk.